Depending on the Medicare plan you have, you may be responsible for a portion of the cost.

 - Snore less

-- Avoid the more serious side effects of sleep apnea.
+- Avoid the more severe side effects of sleep apnea.

 People who have mild to moderate sleep apnea or cannot tolerate a CPAP machine are good candidates for oral appliances.